Ingeager/flexible-editor/README.md

 The project is kind of a "reboot" of an old project/idea of mine from 2005/2006 named DRDHack.

-This is the first public release of Flexible Editor and it's only been in development for about a month, but it's already good for some fun.

 Check out "XML format.txt" for a guide on writing XML files that can be loaded with the editor.
 Note that documentation was written in a bit of a hurry in